StefanScherer/dockerfiles-windows/busybox/README.md

 [![This image on DockerHub](https://img.shields.io/docker/pulls/stefanscherer/busybox-windows.svg)](https://hub.docker.com/r/stefanscherer/busybox-windows/)

 Based on the 64bit version of busybox.exe, thanks to John Howard's work in https://github.com/jhowardmsft/busybox64 we now can have tar, wget and other tools in a NanoServer image.
-Even in a nanoserver:1709.
 I've added curl.exe

 Limits: